maneashd/DataEngineerFAQ-s-App-using-BedRock/README.md

 ![Vector Store](ScreenShots/Screenshot3.png)

-- If we check the project folder two files with binary code will be created, which is our 'KNOWLEDGE BASE' with embeddings/vectors.
+- If we check the project folder two files with binary machine readable code will be created, which is our 'KNOWLEDGE BASE' with embeddings/vectors.

 ![KB Files](ScreenShots/Screenshot4.png)